biswajit12azure/Azure-Data-Engineering/day-06-delta-lake/delta-lake-basics.md

 By completing Day 6, you now understand:

-✔ How Delta Lake stores & manages data
+✔ How Delta Lake stores and manages data
-✔ ACID transaction support
+✔ ACID transactions
 ✔ Schema enforcement & evolution
-✔ Time travel & table versioning
+✔ Time Travel & versioning
-✔ Incremental ETL using MERGE
+✔ Incremental ETL with MERGE
-✔ How Databricks displays Delta metadata
+✔ How Databricks shows Delta logs & metadata

-These skills are core for any Azure Data Engineer working with Azure Databricks, Lakehouse, and modern enterprise ETL pipelines.
+These are core skills for Azure Data Engineers working with:

+Azure Databricks
+Delta Lake
+Lakehouse Architecture
+Enterprise ETL pipelines